Politechnika Warszawska PW-2

 The Politechnika Warszawska PW-2 (Warsaw Polytechnic PW-2), also called the PW-2 Gapa, is a Polish lightweight high-wing, strut-braced single-seat, glider that was designed and built at the Warsaw University of Technology and also produced by DWLKK in the early 1990s.
-Total number of 19 gliders were built, including variant PW-2D bis.
+A total number of 19 gliders were built, including variant PW-2D bis.

 Design and development

 The PW-2 was designed as a lightweight glider of modest performance with an open cockpit.
 The aircraft was intended to be produced as both a completed aircraft and as a kit for amateur construction.